 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Grate the lemon peel, avoiding the white part of the peel because it is bitter.
+Zest the lemon, avoiding the white part of the peel because it is bitter.

 Separate the yolks from the egg whites.
 In a small glass or ceramic mixing bowl, beat the egg whites to a stiff peak.